Skip to main content

 Long-Term Retirement Strategies

-Many of us dream of the day we will be able to put the stress of a working life behind us and retire.
-We want to pursue our hobbies, volunteer for causes we care about or just be able to spend more time with the ones we love.
+Submitted by MIRUS Financial Partners on August 8th, 2023Many of us dream of the day we will be able to put the stress of a working life behind us and retire.
+We want to pursue our hobbies, volunteer for causes we care about, or just be able to spend more time with the ones we love.

 Early retirement is a term that feels ripe with promise.
-Many of my clients are intent on finding ways to retire 1, 5, even 10 years before age 65.
+Many of my clients are intent on finding ways to retire 1, 5, or even 10 years before age 65.
 However, for most of my clients, I counsel patience.
 Even the most well-heeled retirees are often surprised by the effects of inflation on retirement spending and savings.
 And if you’re lucky enough to live to 80, 90, or beyond, you may find that your retirement funds are insufficient to maintain an optimal lifestyle.

 Retirement and Life Expectancy